chmouel/tektoncd-preview-url-demo/README.md

 It installs a TektonCD Triggers Eventlistener to listen when new PR is created and deploy a PipelineRun which would :

+* comment-first: Set GitHUB Status and give a Tekton-Dashboard URL to follow the build
-* build - build the Dockerfile
+* build - build the Dockerfile, which has a simple web server based on [echo](https://echo.labstack.com/)  to server the static files.
 * push - push the image to the openshfit internal registry
 * deploy - deploy the imge to its own deployment (suffixed with the git sha commit of the change) and expose it publicaly with a route.
-* postback - will postback the comment back to the github PR.
+* comment-last - Post the URL back on the Github issue comment and set the status as successfull.

 ## Installs